 When the ambient conditions for priming are poor, consider using a brush-on primer, or using an airbrush with a surface primer indoors with a spray booth.
 Vallejo Surface Primer or Badger Stynylrez both do well with an airbrush or regular brush when priming miniatures.

 During the Summer or hot months of the year, if you must use an aerosol primer, then consider applying your primer earlier in the day or in the evenings when the ambient outside temperature is cooler.
 In the Winter or cold, you can spray outside, but find a way to keep the aerosol can warm.

 Some painters have suggested keeping the bottom half of the spray can submerged in lukewarm water right before using it.
 This should work to keep the internal temperature of an aerosol primer warm enough for a good spray application.
 Return the can the warm water, if you plan to continue priming outdoors in cold weather.

-To deal with high humidity, I suggest priming indoors in a climate controlled environment, e.g. air conditioning.
+To deal with high humidity or to prime miniatures on a cloudy day with notable moisture, I suggest priming indoors in a climate controlled environment, e.g. air conditioning.
 If you have a hair dryer available for your hobby, then use the dry heat it produces to keep the ambient area around your miniature ideal for spraying a primer.